Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 - [ ] Select the amount of people in the household 1 or 2
 - [ ] Add checkboxes next to elements for joint/shared costs or not

-## DONE
+## DONE (Latest done is on top)

+- [x] Add placeholders instead of values for the input fields
+- [x] Add auto calculation method to all sections
-- [x] remove calculate button and make the results populate an input field
+- [x] Remove calculate button and make the results populate an input field
+- [x] Add documenation
+- [x] Start basic structure of the site